rbatllet/private-blockchain/docs/database/TRANSACTION_ISOLATION_FIX.md

 ### Historical Context

 Previous ORDER BY queries were corrected project-wide for performance reasons:
-> "vam corregir-les perquè eren totalment ineficients" (we corrected them because they were totally inefficient)
+> "we corrected them because they were totally inefficient"

 This fix continues that optimization pattern.